bhavinshekhada/periplex_with_pwm/README.md

 ## FPGA Board

-This project has been tested on a [Insert FPGA Board Name], but it can be adapted to other FPGA platforms by adjusting the I/O pin configurations in the constraints file.
+This project has been tested on a VAAMAN FPGA Board, but it can be adapted to other FPGA platforms by adjusting the I/O pin configurations in the constraints file.

 ## Future Work